When Your Partner Has A Lack of Empathy

 Reawakening Empathy

-Validate Their Feelings: Start by making space for your partner to share without judgment.
+• Validate Their Feelings: By making space for your partner to share without judgment.
 And listen fully – don’t look at your phone or plan responses while they’re speaking.
 Validation encourages self-understanding and reflection – building blocks of empathy.

 It captures the essence of a moment where empathy is lacking in a relationship, set in a serene living room environment.